 - Flying on Virgin Australia and partner airlines.
 This earns the most and is required to earn higher status levels.

-- Meeting the requirements of a credit card such as the American Express Velocity Platinum card.
+- Meeting the requirements of certain credit cards such as the American Express Velocity Platinum card.
 Bonus Status Credits can be a useful yearly boost.

 - Shopping at Coles with Flybuys.
 This is ideal for topping up your Status Credits balance over the long term.